DataScienceWithSarath/DataScienceWithSarath/README.md

 # 👋 Hi, I’m Sarath

-With 18+ years of experience in product development, analytics, and engineering, I’m actively building skills in **Data Science and Machine Learning** while applying them to solve business problems.
+With 18+ years in product development, analytics, and engineering, I’m now focused on building skills in Data Science and Machine Learning to solve business problems.

 This GitHub profile is where I:
 - 📊 Explore real-world case studies